thomasmunoz13/island-cost/README.md

 # Will put the result in a file named "costs.txt" and will be a little bit more verbose
 ./stats costs.txt 1

-# Will put the result in a file named "result.txt" and will clean the directory (in case the last command failed or be stopped to early)
+# Will put the result in a file named "result.txt" and will clean the directory (in case the last command failed or be stopped too early)
 ./stats clean

 ```